Phase 2 – Rediscovering Meaning and Purpose

-This phase can be the most exciting time in your life as it gives you the most opportunities to explore your options.
-And by doing that, you get to discover more things about yourself that you may not have spent any time thinking about.
+Phase 2 could be characterized as a “discovery” time in our lives and can be the most exciting time in your life as it gives you the most opportunities to explore your options.
+And by doing that, you get to discover more things about yourself that you may not have spent much time thinking about.
 For some people this can be scary, for others tremendously liberating.
-Think about where you fall along that scale.

 Meaning is attached to the feelings we get when we believe our actions make a positive difference in the lives of others.